tejuscs/ADBD-Labs/adb-dblink/adb-dblink.md

 </copy>
 ````

-- Test if the Database Link you created works from Autonomous Database
+- Test if the Database Link you created works from Autonomous AI Database

     ![This image shows the result of performing the above step.](./images/dblink5.png)